 #1: Outline Your Ideas

 You do not have to create a formal outline every time that you write something.
 However, there is a major benefit of outlining your ideas.
 When you sit down to write, consider your intention.
 Do you want to inform or educate someone?
 Are you writing to provide entertainment?
-Once you have a clear idea of the direction you want to go while writing, jot down the main topics of your paragraphs.
+Once you have a clear idea of the direction you want to go while writing, jot down the main topics of your paragraphs and use tools like CustomessayMeister.com.
 You’ll be surprised to find that even jotting down a few words can help you stay on topic while you are writing.

 #2: Study Your Writing